What Is Skin Testing for Allergies?

 - medicines, such as penicillin

-While skin tests are usually well tolerated, in rare instances they can cause a more serious allergic reaction.
+Skin tests are usually well tolerated.
+Rarely, they can cause a more serious allergic reaction.
 This is why skin testing must always be done in an allergist's office, where the doctor is prepared to handle a reaction.